-Python is a high-level, interpreted, interactive and object-oriented programming language.
+Python is a high-level, interpreted, interactive, and object-oriented programming language.
 Python is designed to be highly readable.
-It has fewer syntactical construction like the English language than other programming languages.
+It has fewer syntactical constructions like the English language than other programming languages.

 Is Python Open Source?

-Yes, Python is an open source language, which means it is free and available for everybody to use for any purpose.
-The python software foundation manages the python language.
-It is developed under an OSI-approved open source license, making it freely available, usable, and distributable.
+Yes, Python is an open-source language, which means it is free and available for everybody to use for any purpose.
+The Python software foundation manages the Python language.
+An OSI-approved open-source license was developed, making it freely available, usable, and distributable.

 The Open Source Initiative (OSI) is a California public benefit corporation with 501(c)3 tax-exempt status, founded in 1998.
-Guido van Rossum developed Python in the late eighties and early nineties at the National Research Institute for Mathematics and Computer Science in the Netherlands.
+Guido van Rossum developed Python at the National Research Institute for Mathematics and Computer Science in the Netherlands in the late eighties and early nineties.

 Refer to the below link for more information about Python History and License.

 Features of Python Open Source Language

 - Interpreted: The interpreter processes Python code at runtime.
 No need to compile the program before executing it.